bluealloy/revm/documentation/src/crates/revm/inspector.md

 To use an inspector, you need to implement the `Inspector` trait.
 For each method, you can decide what you want to do at each point in the EVM execution.

-For example, if you want to log all `SELFDESTRUCT` operations, implement the `selfdestruct` method to write a log entry every time a contract initiates a `selfdestruct` operation.
+For example, to capture all `SELFDESTRUCT` operations, implement the `selfdestruct` method.

-Remember, the methods in the `Inspector` trait are optional to implement; if you do not need specific functionality, you can use the provided default implementations.
+All methods in the `Inspector` trait are optional to implement; if you do not need specific functionality, you can use the provided default implementations.